You are here

 Database of Adverse Event Notifications

 When searching the database please select:

 Once you have typed the first three letters of a medicine name, a list of trade names will appear with the active ingredients shown in brackets.
-Where the reporter has only provided the TGA with the active ingredient name, the database will display the trade name as 'Not specified'.
+Where the reporter has only provided the TGA with the active ingredient name, the database will display 'Tradename not specified'.

 Select the medicines you want to search for by ticking or unticking the boxes.
 For example, to conduct a search by active ingredient, tick the box for each trade name containing the active ingredient.

 Searches on active ingredient names and trade names will produce different results in many cases, because many active ingredients are marketed by different companies under different trade names.